 What appealed most to Nick when he learned about Speakeasy?
 “I love the emphasis on unleashing a person’s true potential, rather than just telling people what to do.”
 Nick earned a Bachelor of Arts in History and a Masters of Arts in International Relations, a minor in Drama from King Alfred’s College, Winchester.
 Nick holds a postgraduate Certificate in Education from Plymouth College.

 Peter Kristensson must be the most global instructor at Speakeasy.
 As he says, “I’m the person who required the most miles in order to complete my training.”
-He had to travel first to Hong Kong, then to Atlanta, on to Dubai and finally back home to Shanghai before he was ready to lead sessions on his own.
 He’s lived in eight countries, is fluent in Swedish, English and French; has a good comprehension of Norwegian, Danish and Dutch; has studied Spanish and Mandarin, but says he needs a lot of work for comprehension in those two.

 Initially, Peter joined Speakeasy in a business development role.
 When he went through one of Speakeasy’s style programs, he experienced his biggest “a-ha” moment in learning to increase his listener awareness.
 “That changes every conversation you have from that day forward.”
 His desire to teach was driven by his desire for self-development and by a desire “to be a part of the magic we create in the classroom.”
 What fuels his passion?
 “Seeing that each person who comes to us leaves as a better version of themselves.”
 Peter holds a Bachelor of Science degree with a concentration in Human Resources from The Hotel School of Cornell University in Ithaca, N.Y. and a M.B.A. from Texas A&M- Commerce.
 He is a Beta Gamma Sigma honor society member.